garden-io/garden/docs/reference/commands.md

 ### garden run test

-Run the specified module test..
+Run the specified module test.

 This can be useful for debugging tests, particularly integration/end-to-end tests.